 Michigan's licensing and regulatory framework is similar to programs in other Great Lakes and surrounding states.
 Michigan has one of the country's largest patient populations registered with its medical marihuana program, which will presumptively create the consumer base for marihuana businesses.
 The other states have a tenth of the patient population that Michigan has.
-On March 6, 2019, the taxation of medical marihuana ceased per Sec.
-601 of the Medical Marihuana Facilities Licensing Act which nullifies the tax with the enactment of a law authorizing the recreational or nonmedical use of marihuana in this state.
-With the enactment of the Michigan Regulation and Taxation of Marihuana Act (MRTMA), there is an excise tax on marihuana retailers and marihuana microbusinesses at the rate of 10% of the sales price of the marihuana sold.
+The tax in Michigan is 3% of gross receipts of provisioning centers.
 The tax in Illinois is 7% at cultivators/dispensaries.
 Pennsylvania has a 5% excise tax on gross receipts of dispensaries.
 Minnesota has a \$3.50 tax on each gram.
 Ohio does not have an excise tax on medical marihuana.
+While there may be neighboring states with higher taxes, the patient population market is far less than that of Michigan.
 The other programs also have similar licensing categories; however, Michigan is unique with a transporter license available.
 The only other Great Lakes state that allows recreational/adult-use marijuana is Illinois.
-Illinois' Cannabis Regulation and Tax Act (ICRTA) took effect January 1, 2020.
+Illinois Cannabis Regulation and Tax Act (ICRTA) passed on May 31, 2019, and is effective January 1, 2020.
 The Illinois Cannabis Regulation and Tax Act is comparable to the MRTMA in that it creates personal possession limits and allows for individuals to cultivate a specific number of plants for themselves.
 The ICRTA also creates comparable license types to MRTMA.

+The proposed rules are consistent with the rules of those states where medical and adult-use marihuana is regulated.
 A. If the rules exceed standards in those states, please explain why and specify the costs and benefits arising out of the deviation.